 (7) An election conducted pursuant to this section is not invalid by reason only of an irregularity in the request in pursuance of which the election was conducted or by reason of a breach of the rules of the organisation involved in anything done or omitted, or in compliance with a direction given, in accordance with this section.

-(8) The expense of any election conducted in accordance with this section shall be borne by the State; and the Consolidated Account is to the necessary extent appropriated accordingly.
+(8) The expense of any election conducted in accordance with this section must be borne by the State; and the Consolidated Account is to the necessary extent appropriated accordingly.

-(9) The Secretary of the organisation shall, within such time as the Registrar may require, lodge with the Registrar a copy of the register of members referred to in section 63 and that register shall be open for inspection and extracts may be taken therefrom, at the office of the person conducting the election, by any member of the organisation or candidate at the election.
+(9) The Secretary of the organisation must, within such time as the Registrar may require, lodge with the Registrar a copy of the register of members referred to in section 63 and that register must be open for inspection and extracts may be taken from it, at the office of the person conducting the election, by any member of the organisation or candidate at the election.

-(10) In proceedings before the Commission or any court in connection with anything done or proposed to be done by reason of a request duly made in accordance with this section the copy register referred to in subsection (9) is evidence that the persons shown therein as members of the organisation were, at the date on which that request was so made, members of the organisation.
+(10) In proceedings before the Commission or any court in connection with anything done or proposed to be done by reason of a request duly made in accordance with this section the copy register referred to in subsection (9) is evidence that the persons shown in the register as members of the organisation were, at the date on which that request was so made, members of the organisation.

-(11) Where the Registrar decides that a request has not been duly made under this section he shall inform the organisation and, where the request has been made by a person referred to in subsection (2)(b), that person, accordingly.
+(11) Where the Registrar decides that a request has not been duly made under this section the Registrar must inform the organisation and, where the request has been made by a person referred to in subsection (2)(b), that person, accordingly.

 (12) The officer or person who made the request for the conduct of the election under this section may, within 7 days of the organisation or that person, as the case may be, being informed by the Registrar of the decision that the request has not been duly made, appeal to the Commission in Court Session in the manner prescribed against that decision.

 [Section 69 amended: No. 94 of 1984 s.
 42, 65 and 66; No. 98 of 1985 s.
 3; No. 6 of 1993 s.
 11; No. 1 of 1995 s.
 53; No. 77 of 2006 s.
 4; No. 39 of 2018 s.
-39.]
+39; No. 30 of 2021 s.
+76(2), 77(2), (5) and (10) and 78(7).]

 70. Offences in relation to elections

-(1) A person shall not, without lawful authority or excuse, in or in connection with an election for an office —
+(1) A person must not, without lawful authority or excuse, in or in connection with an election for an office —

 (a) personate another person to secure a ballot paper to which the personator is not entitled, or personate another person for the purpose of voting; or